Research Catalogue Extended Guide

 On the right-hand side of a grouping’s title, there are a series of icons displayed.
 Here you can edit and delete the grouping and control its public visibility (using the circle icon).

 Only custom grouping can be deleted.
 If you have only one grouping containing content, its title will not be shown on your public profile.
-Empty groups will also not be displayed on your public profile page.
+Empty groupings will also not be displayed on your public profile page.

-Cleaning up cluttered profiles:
+Cleaning up Cluttered Profiles:

 You can delete expositions you have created by clicking ☰ -> delete exposition.
 Expositions which are in review or published cannot be deleted.
 Please note that deleting an exposition is permanent.